“Who, or what exactly, is an IRATA Member?”

 - Equipment manufacturers and suppliers of other services.

 The Association directs and manages through its members the training of all workers seeking its qualifications.
 These member companies provide training or operational services, or both.

 IRATA’s membership requirements are strict, and the associations continued involvement with the Health and Safety Executive in the UK, as well as several other health and safety boards globally has kept IRATA’s foundation centralised on standardised compliances and best practice for working at height.
 This ensures that all companies, training facilities, and technicians act according to exact safety practices proscribed by IRATA and each are safeguarded through the IRATA auditing process.

-For many companies, the IRATA audit process is a daunting one.
-It is comprised of four audits;
+For many companies, the IRATA membership application and audit process is a daunting one.

 Desktop Audit – review of documentation